Hello, Dolly! (film): Home media

+Reception

 Box office

 The film opened strongly, finishing in third place at the US box office, behind On Her Majesty's Secret Service and Easy Rider in its opening week, and initially grossed more than The Sound of Music, but lost momentum and became a disappointment at the box office.
 It grossed $33.2 million at the box office in the United States, earning a theatrical rental (the distributor's share of the box office after deducting the exhibitor's cut) of $15.2 million, ranking it in the top five highest-grossing films of the 1969–1970 season.

-In total, it earned $26 million in theatrical rentals for Fox, against its $25.335 million production budget.
+In total, it earned $33.2 million in theatrical rentals for Fox, against its $25.335 million production budget.
 Despite performing decently at the box office, the losses worsened.
 Over the last few decades, however, it has gone substantially into profit due to successful home-video sales, beginning in 1978, when it went "gold" for VHS and Betamax sales at a then-suggested retail price of US$69.95.

 The soundtrack album's sales also did not live up to expectations, peaking at number 49 on the Billboard chart.

-Critical reception
+Critical response

 The film received favorable reviews on release, but some critics felt that it was not a success as a musical, with Kelly and Kidd making little use of the widescreen format of the film.
 Critic Tom Santopietro described their approach as "shoveling more and more bodies on-screen with no apparent purpose".

-Vincent Canby in his review for The New York Times said that the producer and director "merely inflated the faults to elephantine proportions".
+Vincent Canby, in his review for The New York Times, said that the producer and director "merely inflated the faults to elephantine proportions".

-In more recent years, Hello, Dolly!'s critical reputation has cooled considerably.
-It holds a 45% rating on review aggregator Rotten Tomatoes, based on 31 reviews, with an average rating of 6/10.
-The consensus states: "Though Barbra Streisand charms, she's miscast as the titular middle-aged widow in Gene Kelly's sluggish and over-produced final directorial effort."

 Eric Henderson of Slant Magazine said, "More infamous for bringing Fox financially to its knees than for being the last major musical directed by Gene Kelly, Hello, Dolly! is one big-assed bull in a china shop.
 The film cost nearly as much to produce as Cleopatra and made far less at the box office, thus earning the film its reputation as one of Hollywood's foremost turkeys."